 You can help your dog feel less anxious and stressed out by bringing back some regularity to their routine, whether that’s meal times, walks, playtime, and of course, tons of quality time together.
 This can help socialize them to their environment and teach them how to behave around other pets and people.

-All of which can help you get to the bottom of what factors in your environment might be triggering your dog’s barking behavior.
+Also, keeping track of WHEN your dog tends to bark the most can help you get to the bottom of what factors in your environment might be triggering your dog’s barking behavior.

 Ensure your dog is getting enough exercise

 Excessive barking can be the result of a dog’s pent-up energy.
 So if you’ve both missed a few walks, it’s a good idea to get back on track – and stick to your daily routine of getting your dog their exercise.
+While different dog breeds need different amounts of exercise, most experts agree that at least 30 minutes of regular physical activity can do wonders.

-Prevent your dog from getting bored (when you’re not around)
+Prevent your dog from getting bored

+Like we’ve covered, boredom is a key reason you might find your dog barking like crazy – just for the sake of it.
 So if you’re headed off to work or vacation, make sure to set up an enriched environment for your buddy at home.
 Including:

 • Chew toys